Asim Peco: Career

 After completing his education at the University of Belgrade, Peco became a regular professor of Philology at the university, where he was elected several times as a head of the department for Serbo-Croatian and South Slavic languages.
 He was a mentor for numerous M.A. and Ph.D. theses, and a participant to numerous domestic and international conferences.

 He was a Member and contributor of the Academy of Sciences and Arts of Bosnia and Herzegovina since 1978, and a Corresponding (Foreign) Member of the Montenegrin Academy of Sciences and Arts since 2003.
 Peco edited journal Bosanskohercegovački dijalektološki zbornik ("Bosnian-Herzegovinian dialectological miscellany") for many years, and served a member of editing boards of many other journals.

 In 1963, at the Fifth International Congress of Slavists held in Sofia, Bulgaria, Peco complained about some of the participants, stating:

 "...individual members of the delegation of the host country" in the Linguistic section "attempted to deny the right to independence of the Macedonian language, a language which possesses both its own literature, and its own grammar...
 True, such opinions are not new.
 They are a reflection of old, non-Marxist theories, long ago trampled into oblivion by time.
 Fortunately, such concepts were not also the opinion of the [Bulgarian] delegation as a whole.
 Besides, this type of formulation was not based on fact, which would be difficult to deny.
 On the contrary, the baselessness of such formulations was easy to prove even without referring to great authorities, and without referring to the basic principles of Marxist science."

 He was also a presenter at the 1985 Yugoslav Onomastics Conference, a contributor to the Tenth International Committee for Phonetics and Phonology of Slavonic Languages Conference in 1987, and editor of the magazine Bosanskohercegovački Dijalektološki Anthology.

 Professor Peco retired from the University of Belgrade in 1992, and made his home in Belgrade until his death in 2011.

-Awards
+Awards and honours

 Amongst his awards, Peco received the "Veselin Masleša Award" in 1986 in Sarajevo, "14 februar award" in Mostar in 1986, and the "Vuk Award" in 1990 in Belgrade.

-Partial bibliography
+Selected works

 Peco is the first academic in Bosnia and Herzegovina that has had published collected works after the Yugoslav wars.
-The publisher is the Bosnian Philological Society, and co-publishers are the Academy of Sciences and Arts of Bosnia and Herzegovia and "Bemust".
+The publisher is the Bosnian Philological Society, and co-publishers are the Academy of Sciences and Arts of Bosnia and Herzegovina and "Bemust".